 - All students are sent a link to the College’s online Freshers’ Questionnaire.
 This includes a section where incoming students state preferences for accommodation types and rent bands.
 If your disability means you need a particular type of room (en suite, or ground floor, for example), then there is space for you to state this here.

 - You should e-mail the College Admissions Office (address below).
-Even before the DRC produces their advice, we can start thinking about who here might be able to help – we have a dedicated Tutor for Disabilities, a College Nurse, a Health and Safety Officer, and the porters often advise on safety, as well.
-Once you are here, the staff of the Student Support Office (ground floor, C staircase) will also assist with arranging any special conditions you will eventually need for exams.
+Even before the DRC produces their advice, we can start thinking about who here might be able to help – we have a dedicated Head of Wellbeing, College Community Practitioner, Tutor for Disabilities, a Health and Safety Officer, and the porters often advise on safety, as well.
+Once you are here, the staff of the Tutorial Office (ground floor, C staircase) will also assist with arranging any special conditions you will eventually need for exams.

 - Once you are here, the college allocates all students a pastoral 'tutor'.
 Within a few days of arriving, you will get the opportunity to inform them of your situation, and they will be a key person in helping you make the most of the College and the University